 If your study involves NHS sites in England you will need to apply for Health Research Authority Approval.
 For guidance on submitting an application please visit: www.hra.nhs.uk.

-We have funded, or are currently funding, projects at the major Universities of Scotland including: University of Aberdeen, University of Edinburgh, University of Stirling, The University of Glasgow, and Glasgow Caledonian University.
+We have funded, or are currently funding, projects at the major Universities of Scotland including: University of Aberdeen, University of Edinburgh, University of Stirling, The University of Glasgow, The University of St Andrews, and Glasgow Caledonian University.

 For more information on research projects currently funded by MND Scotland, please click here.